Injury Protocol for EUFC Youth Players

-1) Injury on pitch treated by appointed team first aider
+Injury on pitch treated by appointed team first aider (or Sports Therapist if present)

-2) If severe, Emergency Services to be called.
-Do not move players off pitch
+If severe, Emergency Services to be called.
+Do not move players off pitch.
+If Emergency Services called:

-7) Age group coaches do not have the authority over a Sports Therapist to declare a player fit to play
+Age group coaches do not have the authority over the Sports Therapist to declare a player fit to play

-10) No injury, however small, should be ignored or attempted to be treated without consultation with the club sports therapist.
+No injury, however small, should be ignored or attempted to be treated without consultation with the Club Sports Therapist

 Treatment and Rehabilitation